favonia/cloudflare-ddns/contrib/README.markdown

 # Community Contributions

-## ▶️ Start the service at boot

-### 🐋 Docker-based

-Docker's `always` restart policy will start the updater at boot along with the Docker daemon.
-You can specify `restart: always` in Docker Compose as in the [main README](../README.markdown) or use the [option `--restart always`](https://docs.docker.com/engine/reference/run/#restart-policies---restart) with `docker run`.
-Make sure the Docker daemon is started at boot.

-### 🧑‍💻 Systemd-based
+## 🧑‍💻 Sample Systemd unit file

+_(contributed by [Thomas @sumgryph](https://github.com/symgryph) in 2022, licensed under Apache 2.0)_

-⚠️ Docker, by default, enforces better isolation than Systemd.
+⚠️ Favonia’s note: Docker, by default, enforces better isolation than Systemd.
 Moreover, the sample Systemd service unit file intentionally turns off several protections for efficiency and convenience.
-Using the Docker-based method above is recommended for better security.
+Therefore, using Docker (along with its [restart policy](https://docs.docker.com/engine/reference/run/#restart-policies---restart)) is recommended for better security if you can afford it.

-- See [cloudflare.service](cloudflare.service) for a sample Systemd service unit file.
+- See [cloudflare-ddns.service](./cloudflare-ddns.service) for a sample Systemd service unit file.
-- See [cloudflare.service.env](cloudflare.service.env) for a sample Systemd environment file.
+- See [cloudflare-ddns.service.env](./cloudflare-ddns.service.env) for a sample Systemd environment file.